 Support for care leavers

 We recognise that care leavers who have spent time in local authority care, either in residential accommodation, foster care or under supervision orders at home, may require additional advice and support during both the pre-entry period and during the transitional period.
 We offer all care leavers individual support through our Widening Participation and Outreach team.
 We can work with care leavers and their social workers to ensure that applicants are supported appropriately through their time at QMU.

+QM Cares is our student-led support group for students with caring responsibilities, care experience and those who are estranged from their families.

 QM Cares

-QM Cares is our student-led support group for students with caring responsibilities, care experience and those who are estranged from their families.

 As part of QM Cares you will have access to:

-- advice and guidance to support your application; - the chance to become a paid student ambassador: - help with accommodation options and - funding advice guidance.
+- advice and guidance to support your application; - the chance to become a paid student ambassador: - help with accommodation options . and - funding advice guidance.

-For more information about QM Cares, please contact: wpo@qmu.ac.uk internship through QMU's Careers and Employability Service.
+For more information about QM Cares and support for care leavers, please contact: wpo@gmu.ac.uk MORE INFO: